iJustinCabral/odinvania/README.md

 # Odinvania

-This repository severs as store of the progress of a game eingine for a 2D platformer.
+This repository severs as store of the progress for a personal game engine for a 2D platformer.
+It's written in Odin and uses the Raylib graphics library.

 Let's have some fun!